flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 An example of a MetaInfo file for extension is provided in the [Flatpak documentation](https://docs.flatpak.org/en/latest/extension.html#extension-manifest).

+## Preview

+The MetaInfo file can be previewed using [GNOME Software](https://apps.gnome.org/Software/) either by installing the Flatpak package from the test build or locally.

+Note that test builds done from Flathub infrastructure will be missing screenshots.

+GNOME Software also has a flag to preview the MetaInfo file:
+`gnome-software --show-metainfo /path/to/$FLATPAK_ID.metainfo.xml`.

+Appstreamcli also offers a way to preview on the command line using `appstreamcli get --details --datapath /path/to/$FLATPAK_ID.metainfo.xml` or `appstreamcli get --details $ID` when the catalogue data is installed locally to the appstream cache (usually this means the Flatpak package is installed).

 ## Checking the generated output

 Once an app has been built with a proper MetaInfo file, Flatpak Builder